juliansantiago81/azure-subscription/README.md

 <h2>Requirements</h2>

 - Computer with Internet Connection
 - Credit Card (Required for $200 free Azure credits for 30 days, then it's a pay as you go subscription.
-You will only get charged by what you use)
+You will only get charged for what you use)

 <h2>Operating Systems Used </h2>